Mandate for Syria and the Lebanon: Background

 The new Arab administration formed local governments in the major Syrian cities, and the pan-Arab flag was raised all over Syria.
-The Arabs hoped, with faith in earlier British promises, that the new Arab state would include all the Arab lands stretching from Aleppo in northern Syria to Aden in southern Yemen.
+The Arabs, trusting earlier British promises, hoped that the new Arab state would include all Arab lands stretching from Aleppo, in northern Syria, to Aden, in southern Yemen.

-However, in accordance with the secret Sykes–Picot Agreement between Britain and France, General Allenby assigned to the Arab administration only the interior regions of Syria (the eastern zone).
+However, in accordance with the secret Sykes–Picot Agreement between the United Kingdom and France, General Allenby assigned to the Arab administration only the interior regions of Syria (the eastern zone).
 Palestine (the southern zone) was reserved for the British.
-On 8 October, French troops disembarked in Beirut and occupied the Lebanese coastal region south to Naqoura (the western zone), replacing British troops there.
+On 8 October, French troops disembarked in Beirut, occupied the Lebanese coastal region south to Naqoura (the western zone) and replaced the British troops there.
 The French immediately dissolved the local Arab governments in the region.